-The parking areas and River Road access to Tucquan Glen & Pyfer Nature Preserves are CLOSED indefinitely.
+The parking areas on River Road for Tucquan Glen & Pyfer Nature Preserves are CLOSED indefinitely beginning Sunday, March 22, 2020.

-- Explore our other nature preserves such as Steinman or Trout Run, Welsh Mountain, Climbers Run, Shenks Ferry, Kellys Run or find a municipal park close to home.
+- Explore our other nature preserves such as Steinman or Trout Run, Clark, Welsh Mountain, Climbers Run, Shenks Ferry, or Kellys Run.
 (The Conservancy’s full list is at lancasterconservancy.org/preserves/)

 - Follow posted rules & regulations for your safety and that of our preserves.
 Do not take unnecessary risks.